Linux-Users-Group-TIET/.github/CONTRIBUTING.md

 ## Good First Issues

 **Good first issues** are tasks, bugs, or ideas intended to be accessible for contributors new to working on our projects.
-These issues are labeled accordingly and can be found in the [Good First Issues section](https://github.com/Linux-Users-Group-TIET/contribute).
+These issues are labeled accordingly and can be found in the [Good First Issues](https://github.com/Linux-Users-Group-TIET/) on our Repositories.

 They are generally low-priority and relatively modest in scope, without requiring deep research, debugging, or refactoring.
 Good first issues are great for encouraging newcomers to get involved, learn more about the project, and make meaningful contributions.